PolicyStat/jobtastic/README.md

 There are occasions where requesting the task status itself might error out.
 This isn't a reflection on the worker itself, as it could be caused by any number of application errors.
-In generally, you probably want to try again if this happens, but if it persists, you'll want to give your user feedback.
+In general, you probably want to try again if this happens, but if it persists, you'll want to give your user feedback.

 ## Is it Awesome?